DavidSouther/software_craftsmanship/03_objects/03_maze/01_python.md

 Measurements will be where a lot of the magic in scaling the number of servings.
 A measurement could be as simple as a single number, which scales up and down based on the desired number of servings.
-A measurement will be some base number, but will also need some notion of whether it's a volume or a
+A measurement will be some base number, but will also need some notion of whether it's a volume or a weight or a count of things.